brunobrr/bdc/README.md

 ## Linux

 Extract the binary file `gnparser` from `.zip` or `.gz` files and move it to the folder `~/bin`.
-Move the file manually or using the command
+Move the file manually or using R:
-line:

 ``` r